samiron/spaul-dev/samples/mysql/README.md

+**Step 0: Pick your desired version of MySQL**

+You can see available MySQL dockerhub tags from here https://hub.docker.com/_/mysql?tab=tags&page=1

-**Step 1: Pull your preferred MySQL using any of the following commands**
+**Step 1: Pull your preferred using `docker pull`, following are few examples**

 * `docker pull mysql:latest`
 * `docker pull mysql:8`